New universal operator approximation theorem for encoder-decoder architectures: Approximation properties

-converge uniformly to the identity on every compact $K\subset \X$.
-Hence, $\tilde{T}_n$ are suitable choices in Definition \ref{def:BAP} of the $\lambda$-BAP (with a probably different $\lambda$). \end{theorem} \begin{proof} Since the $c_i^{(n)}$ are bounded, linear functionals on $T_n(\X)$, there exists some $p_n>0$ such that
+converge uniformly to the identity on every compact $K\subseteq \X$.
+Hence, $\tilde{T}_n$ are suitable choices in \Cref{def:BAP} of the BAP.
+We call $E_n$ and $D_n$ auxiliary encoders and dense decoders, respectively. \end{theorem} \begin{proof} Since the $c_i^{(n)}$ are bounded, linear functionals on $T_n(\X)$, there exists some $p_n>0$ such that

 where $\Vert T_n\Vert$ denotes the operator norm of $T_n$.
 Since $S$ in dense in $\X$, there are $v_i^{(n)}\in S$ such that Further, for any $f\in \X$ it follows that